Not all shower water filters can alleviate the effects of hard water – these are the best models in 2023 that can.

 - Significant hardness removal – The AquaBliss SF500 uses targeted filtration to significantly remove hardness minerals, preventing itchy, dry skin and hair.
 This filter also targets sediment, dirt, and chlorine, and boosts water’s pH.

 - Eight thorough stages of filtration – This AquaBliss shower filter is incredibly thorough, combining eight different stages: a sand filter, ultra-fine stainless steel mesh, calcium sulfite, redox media, activated carbon, microporous pp cotton, and another layer of ultra-fine stainless steel mesh – all within a single filter cartridge.

 - Universal fit – You don’t need tools or extra slower pipes to install the AquaBliss SF500.
 The unit comes with a universal adaptor, so you can twist it onto most shower arms, regardless of their size.

 Best For: Anyone looking to spend less than $50 for a capable multi-stage filter that effectively tackles water hardness, chlorine, and other causes of unhealthy hair and skin.

-- The AquaBliss SF500 produced the second-best results in our testing, and we noticed a reduction in mineral buildup on our skin and hair almost immediately.
+- The AquaBliss SF500 should provide reduction in mineral buildup on skin and hair almost immediately.